bgmanu2426/Study-Sphere-Hub/README.md

 ### Environment Setup

-This project requires environment variables to connect to Firebase and Cloudinary.
+This project requires environment variables to connect to Firebase and AWS S3.

 1.  **Create a `.env` file**: Create a `.env` file in the root of the project.
 2.  **Add Configuration**: Copy and paste the following configuration into the `.env` file.
-You will need to replace the placeholder values with your actual credentials from Firebase and Cloudinary.
+You will need to replace the placeholder values with your actual credentials.

     ```env
     # Firebase Configuration (for user authentication)